 Ideally, you will want to get feedback from your audience, speak with sales managers and supervisors, and meet with Subject Matter Experts who can help you create an engaging online sales training strategy.

-2. Not addressing the benefits or applications of the online sales training
+2. Not addressing the benefits or applications of online sales training

 Before they even click on the first module make sure they know what is expected of them, the key takeaways involved, and what they are going to be doing with the information they acquire.
 For example, inform them that they will be learning how to complete a sales transaction using the POS system before they engage in a true-to-life simulation.

 Mention that the online activity will help them provide better customer service and increase their sales, due to the fact that they can complete a transaction from start to finish.
-Better yet, include gamification and scenarios that show them how the online sales training applies in real world settings.
+Better yet, include gamification and scenarios that show them how online sales training applies in real-world settings.